merwin97/Billy-Bass-Speaker/README.md

 ![Diagram of the circuit used](Circuit_Diagram.png)
 <sup>The Line-in portion of this circuit is from [this project](https://github.com/s-marley/ESP32_FFT_VU/blob/master/README.md#line-in).</sup>

 The power supply used here is two 9v batteries.
 I have found that this setup is not ideal as the batteries do not last very long and the motors are not as strong as I would like them to be.
-The button, motors, and slide switch in the diagram are all components from the original Billy Bass.
+The button, motors, slide switch, and speaker in the diagram are all components from the original Billy Bass.

 ## Limitations
 The audio is processed based on its volume.
 This means that the fish cannot tell the difference between vocals and instruments.
 The power supply is also a limitation.
 With the my batteries, the head motor and mouth motor could not be operated at the same time.
 In the future I would like to implement a better power system so that I can utilize the head and tail motion instead of only the mouth.
 I used the two motor model of the Billy Bass which means that it is impossible to move both the head and the tail at the same time.